 From here, select the task template icon in the right-hand corner.

-Then choose to create a new task template.
+Then choose to create a new task template and name it.

 Add all of the tasks that need to be completed before your project can launch.
 Assign an individual to complete the task and add a due date based on number of days before publish.

-You can also add task approvals.
-So individuals are notified when a task is completed and is ready for their approval.
+You can also add task approvals, so individuals are notified when a task is completed ready for their approval.

 One tip about this strategy: be transparent with your team.

-Tell them what your working on and that you’ll be unavailable for parts of the day.
+Tell them what you’re working on and that you’ll be unavailable for parts of the day.
 If they know you’re knocking something out, they’ll be more likely to respect your time.